awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

    1. Choose **Create**\.

-For more information about creating an Amazon S3 bucket, see [Creating a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information about creating an Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/CreatingaBucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

-## Step 2: Grant ElastiCache Access to Your Amazon S3 Bucket<a name="backups-exporting-grant-access"></a>
+## Step 2: Grant ElastiCache access to your Amazon S3 bucket<a name="backups-exporting-grant-access"></a>

 For ElastiCache to be able to copy a snapshot to an Amazon S3 bucket, grant access to the bucket\.
 You grant ElastiCache access to your Amazon S3 bucket in a different way depending if your bucket is in a default AWS Region or an opt\-in AWS Region\.

 AWS Regions introduced before March 20, 2019, are enabled by default\.
 You can begin working in these AWS Regions immediately\.
 Regions introduced after March 20, 2019, such as Asia Pacific \(Hong Kong\) and Middle East \(Bahrain\), are disabled by default\.
-You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
+You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 Choose your approach depending on your AWS Region:
-+ For a default Region, use the procedure in [Grant ElastiCache Access to Your S3 Bucket in a Default Region](#backups-exporting-default-region)\.
++ For a default Region, use the procedure in [Grant ElastiCache access to your S3 bucket in a default Region](#backups-exporting-default-region)\.
-+ For an opt\-in Region, use the procedure in [Grant ElastiCache Access to Your S3 Bucket in an Opt\-In Region](#backups-exporting-opt-in-region)\.
++ For an opt\-in Region, use the procedure in [Grant ElastiCache access to your S3 Bucket in an opt\-in Region](#backups-exporting-opt-in-region)\.

-### Grant ElastiCache Access to Your S3 Bucket in a Default Region<a name="backups-exporting-default-region"></a>
+### Grant ElastiCache access to your S3 bucket in a default Region<a name="backups-exporting-default-region"></a>

 AWS Regions introduced before March 20, 2019, are enabled by default\.
 You can begin working in these AWS Regions immediately\.
 Regions introduced after March 20, 2019, such as Asia Pacific \(Hong Kong\) and Middle East \(Bahrain\), are disabled by default\.
 You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 To create the proper permissions on an Amazon S3 bucket in an AWS Region enabled by default, take the steps described following\.

 **Warning**
 Even though backups copied to an Amazon S3 bucket are encrypted, your data can be accessed by anyone with access to your Amazon S3 bucket\.
 Therefore, we strongly recommend that you set up IAM policies to prevent unauthorized access to this Amazon S3 bucket\.
-For more information, see [Managing Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon S3 Developer Guide*\.
+For more information, see [Managing access](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon S3 Developer Guide*\.

 **To grant ElastiCache access to an S3 bucket in a default AWS Region**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

 1. Choose the name of the Amazon S3 bucket that you want to copy the backup to\.
-This should be the S3 bucket that you created in [Step 1: Create an Amazon S3 Bucket](#backups-exporting-create-s3-bucket)\.
+This should be the S3 bucket that you created in [Step 1: Create an Amazon S3 bucket](#backups-exporting-create-s3-bucket)\.

 1. Make sure that the bucket's AWS Region is the same as your ElastiCache backup's AWS Region\.
-If it isn't, return to [Step 1: Create an Amazon S3 Bucket](#backups-exporting-create-s3-bucket) and create a new bucket in the same AWS Region as the cluster that you back up\.
+If it isn't, return to [Step 1: Create an Amazon S3 bucket](#backups-exporting-create-s3-bucket) and create a new bucket in the same AWS Region as the cluster that you back up\.

-1. Choose the **Permissions** tab, choose **Access Control List**, and under **Access for other AWS accounts**, choose **Add account**\.
+1. Choose the **Permissions** tab, choose **Access Control List**, and under **Access for other AWS accounts**, choose **Add grantee**\.

 1. In the box, add the AWS Region's canonical ID as shown following:
    + AWS GovCloud \(US\-West\) region: